-Policy Owner: Director Corporate Strategy & Performance Contact Person: Operations Manager Business & Finance
+Policy Owner: Contact Person: Distribution: Date of Approval: Director Corporate Strategy & Performance Operations Manager Business & Finance All Staff 5 March 2019 (CS04-0318)

-Distribution: All Staff

-Date of Approval: 5 March 2019 (CS04-0318)

 1. Policy Statement

 The City of Wanneroo (the City) acknowledges that it must plan for the current and future needs of its community in a socially, culturally, environmentally and financially sustainable manner.
 This will be achieved through Council's Strategic Community Plan (SCP), Corporate Business Plan (CBP) and operationally via Service Plans (SPs).
 The City also acknowledges that the Budget must be embraced by all stakeholders and with this in mind must be developed in a collaborative manner.